mihaip/chrome-app-repl/README.md

 Since packaged apps don't allow the direct use of `eval()`, implementing a REPL is a bit tricky.
 The app `eval()`s all code in a [sandboxed frame](http://developer.chrome.com/apps/app_external.html#sandboxing).
 To enable API usage in a sandboxed frame (where APIs are normally disallowed), proxy/stub functions are created for all APIs such that they're executed in the main frame and the results forwarded back.

+### Built-in functions

+To make life a bit easier, the REPL environment adds a few built-in functions that you can use.

+* `log()`, `info()`, `warning()`, and `error()` let you log values to the console at various logging levels (results of expressions are automatically logged)
+* `serialize()` is a helper method that logs a stringified serialization of the passed in values.
+This may be useful when inspecting complex objects returned by API methods.
+* `_` is a magic placeholder value that can be passed in to all API methods and event listeners that expect a callback function.
+The `_` will be replaced with a callback that logs its parameters via `serialize()`
+* `ab2str` and `str2ab` are helper methods for converting between `ArrayBuffer`s and (ASCII-encoded) strings, which make interactions with the [serial](http://developer.chrome.com/apps/serial.html), [socket](http://developer.chrome.com/apps/socket.html), [Bluetooth](http://developer.chrome.com/apps/bluetooth.html), and [USB](http://developer.chrome.com/apps/usb.html) APIs easier.

+You can get a complete list of built-in functions by running the `help` command.
+You can also the `events` and `methods` commands to list all API events that can be listener for and methods that can be invoked.

+### Limitations

+The implementation of the REPL relies on [`postMessage`](https://developer.mozilla.org/en-US/docs/DOM/window.postMessage) to communicate between the main and sandboxed frames.
+This is an asynchronous mechanism, and thus only asynchronous Chrome APIs can be proxied.
+Thankfully most APIs are asynchronous, but this does mean that some simple ones like [`chrome.runtime.getURL`](http://developer.chrome.com/apps/runtime.html#method-getURL) are not supported.

+The proxying relies on parameters being copied from one context to another.
+This is done via the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/DOM/The_structured_clone_algorithm), which means that certain complex JavaScript types may not be supported.
+Functions parameters (used as callbacks) get special treatment and should work, but currently `FileEntry` values (as used by the [`chrome.fileSystem`](http://developer.chrome.com/apps/fileSystem.html) API) are not supported.

 ### Sample usage

 Here's a sample session that plays around with the [socket API](https://developer.chrome.com/apps/socket.html) to do an HTTP request to google.com via a TCP socket on port 80.